CommunityToolkit/Windows/components/Primitives/samples/StaggeredSamples.md

 ---
 title: StaggeredLayout / StaggeredPanel
 author: skendrot
-description: The StaggeredLayout / StaggeredPanel virtualizes items in a column approach where an item will be added to whichever column has used the least amount of space.
+description: The StaggeredLayout and StaggeredPanel display items in a column approach where an item will be added to whichever column has used the least amount of space.
 keywords: StaggeredPanel, StaggeredLayout, Layout
 dev_langs:
   - csharp